Introduction to Geographic Research

 Additional Library Resources

-The Congressional Quarterly Almanac - KF 49 C652 (Reference Collection, 1942-present an online back to the 79th Congress ).
+The Congressional Quarterly Almanac - KF 49 C652 (3rd floor, non-circulating) and online back to the 79th Congress ).
 An excellent resource that provides some of the backgrounds behind the issues for each Congress.
 Publication is laid out by topic and Congress (Environment, Climate, and Natural Resources are one of the topics).

 Free resources concerning politics: RollCall, Politico, The Hill.
 Covers politics in Washington, D.C.
 Follow bills, people, actions, etc. A companion to these freely available sources (which is a subscription database) is CQ Researcher (which delves into the background of an issue).